-To become a MacKillop volunteer you must complete our Volunteer Induction Programs - details of when these are being conducted will be provided in the College newsletter.
-You are required to complete the Volunteer's Induction Booklet during this program.
+To become a MacKillop volunteer you must complete our Volunteer Induction Program which can be completed online.
+For more information, please contact the Office.
 Parent volunteers are exempt from the obligation of holding a valid Blue Card, however, all other volunteers (ie: Grandparent/s) must provide a copy of their valid "Blue Card".
 Please see www.bluecard.qld.gov.au for more info.